 For example, we will take the same instance of the software product development we have gone through to understand the waterfall model earlier.

 If that software were to be developed by an agile model, then all the requirements would have ended in the backlog, which is a holding place for the desired known scope.
-The Agile team (depends on the model used, but typically comprises the cross-skilled Dev team, Course Owner, Scrum Master or Agile coach) pick up a piece of the requirement that can be delivered in a short period, about 1-4 weeks (it is called, sprint or iteration).
+The Agile team (depends on the model used, but typically comprises the cross-skilled Dev team, Product Owner, Scrum Master or Agile coach) pick up a piece of the requirement that can be delivered in a short period, about 1-4 weeks (it is called, sprint or iteration).
 They complete the entire product development life cycle such as requirements, design, implementation, and verification and then release a workable piece software to the end customer within that iteration.
 This cycle continues until everything in the backlog delivered.
 This will allow the organisation to get faster feedback from the customers as they have started using the product incrementally and change the direction of the product based on that at any point in time.